-- 1. All students must attend their exam on its designated date and time unless they are ill or have a family emergency (family vacations/travel are not considered emergencies). - 2.
+- 1. All students must attend their exam on its designated date and time unless they are ill or have a family emergency. - 2.
 Final exams will not be given before the scheduled time, without prior approval from the Administration. - 3.
 High school exams may be exempted in the following circumstances and following these guidelines (middle school students are not eligible to exempt any exams): - Students may only exempt first-semester exams for semester courses. - For second-semester exams, only juniors and seniors are eligible to exempt final exams in any and all courses (with the exception of AP) in which they have maintained a 93 percent or above during each quarter of the school year.
-These students must confirm each of their exemptions with their teachers two (2) days prior to the start of final exams.
-This higher standard ensures the integrity of our academic program. - For second-semester exams, freshmen and sophomores who have maintained the higher standard of 93 percent or above in all classes during each quarter of the school year may exempt one of these final exams. - These students will be given an exemption card which must be presented to the teacher of the course for which they have chosen to exempt the exam.
-The teacher will sign the card to verify the exemption, and the student must then submit the exemption card to the MS/HS Office.
-In the event of a lost or misplaced exemption card, the card may not be replaced. - 4.
+These students must confirm each of their exemptions with the school office one week prior to the start of final exams. - For second-semester exams, freshmen and sophomores who have maintained the higher standard of 93 percent or above in all classes during each quarter of the school year may exempt one of these final exams. - 4.
 GCA provides a make-up day for those students who miss an exam due to an excused absence.
 Students will be notified of the make-up date.
 Failure to make up the exam will result in the grade of "F" (0%) for the exam.